 B6ME Is a Real-world Solution

 Best 6-Minute Effort (B6ME)™ is a novel outcome assessment that helps researchers understand how disease impacts patient functioning.
 It identifies the best six-minute effort whenever the patient happens to make it.
 B6ME provides a continuous measure of physical activity, steps taken, distance walked, cadence, duration of effort, and time of day at which this effort occurred.
 An in-clinic 6MWT is made at a predetermined time when the study subject may be preoccupied or fatigued.
-Using a wearable sensor to measure B6ME, a detailed understanding functional mobility can be derived.
+Using a wearable sensor to measure B6ME, a detailed understanding of functional mobility can be derived.
 B6ME provides accurate insight into how patients function during their everyday activities, reducing the need for burdensome on-site visits.

 1. What are decentralized clinical trials?
 (2020, May 15).
 Retrieved March 08, 2021, from https://www.biorasi.com/what-are-decentralized-clinical-trials/